Achilles Tendonitis: Symptoms & Treatment

 - Elevation

-If efforts to treat the inflammation do not alleviate symptoms within a couple of days, more aggressive treatment may be needed.
+If efforts to treat the inflammation do not alleviate symptoms within a couple of days, more aggressive treatment may be needed to heal the tendon.
 Treatment for severe cases of Achilles tendonitis may involve a multifaceted approach:

 - Bracing the foot and ankle to stabilize the tendon